 To better equip nurses with the knowledge they need to avoid committing nursing mistakes, here are foolproof tips:

 1. Medication Errors

-The moment you enter the hospital premises, you have to leave your ego behind, forget any personal/family problems that you have and deal with it later after your shift, and always have a presence of mind.
+The moment you enter the hospital premises, you have to leave your ego behind.
+Forget any personal/family problems that you have and deal with it later after your shift.
+Always have a presence of mind.
 Deal with your patients as if they are one of your loved ones.

 2. Patient Falls

 Patient falls often occur when patients attempt to get up on their own to use the bathroom or pick up something out of reach.
 This commonly happens among patients without any relatives around to assist or attend to their needs.
 This might cause injuries or even death to patients if measures to avoid it are not strictly followed.

 How to Avoid:

 Do nursing rounds to patients, especially those who are high-risk for falls hourly during the day or every two hours at night.
 Make sure that personal belongings and things that are essential to the patient are within his/her reach.
 Follow safety procedures (e.g. raising side rails) and let patients know that you are always ready to help in case they need assistance.